marinar578/rn-learning/notes.md

 - run in cli with env variables after installing bable:
 API_KEY="" npm start --reset-cache

-- create a new react native app with expo (choose "blank" when prompted): npx expo-cli init blog --npm
+- create a new react native app in cli with expo (choose "blank" when prompted): npx expo-cli init blog --npm

+- install react-navigation in cli: npm install react-navigation